Cognitive Behavior Therapy (CBT) in Louisville, KY

 - The American Psychological Association’s Division 12 Task Force on Psychological Interventions currently lists CBT as the only treatment with “strong research support” in almost 80% of all mental disorders included in its listing.

-CBT is Supportive
+Cognitive Behavioral Therapy is Supportive

 - Making big changes can be difficult.
 As Cognitive Behavior Therapists, we take this very seriously and are dedicated to helping you along this process at your own pace, offering CBT tools in an environment of warmth, empathy, and caring.